5 Things You Didn’t Know About Your Local Library

 Since I’ve been reconnecting with my local library, I thought I would point out some of the things I’ve learned about what it has to offer.

-1. You Can Check Out More Than Just Books
+You Can Check Out More Than Just Books

 This might not be all that surprising, but most libraries have a lot more media available to rent than just books.
 At the library near me, you can check out:

 Of course, availability of certain formats and the quality of the titles on offer will vary from library to library.
-However, I think it’s generally safe to say that there’s enough to keep you entertained for months sitting on the shelves at your local branch.
+However, I think it’s generally safe to say that there’s enough to keep you entertained for months sitting on the shelves of your local branch.

-2. You’re Not Limited to Your Library’s Catalogue
+You’re Not Limited to Your Library’s Catalogue

 If you’re looking for a particular book, movie, or video game and it isn’t available at your local library, ask about interlibrary loans before you give up and head to the store.
 Many branches have relationships with other locations and can easily get the title you’re looking for and have it sent to your preferred location.